 Fair toll calculations.

 A toll payment adapted to the vehicles and the load would also be conceivable.
 For example, to determine the actual axle load with the aid of intelligent strain gauges, the table average values previously used as more accurate parameters.
-Even a replacement of the pollutant classes as an evaluation criterion with the actual emission values would no longer be utopian.

 More precise policies and better leasing conditions.

-The number and reliability of the relevant data records will also make it possible to determine more individual and thus more accurate insurance policies in the future.
+The number and reliability of the relevant data records will also make it possible to determine more individual and more accurate insurance policies in the future.
 Diagnostic and transaction data, load and load data, driving style, infringements - the tariffs that determine the premium according to all relevant data could be set much better than is the case today.
-Leasing models for vehicles or accessories, such as tires, could also be redesigned using Trusted Data to meet demand.
+Leasing models for vehicles or accessories, such as tyres, could also be redesigned using Trusted Data to meet demand.

 Car park reservations.

 An illustrative example of the promising possibilities of trusted data processing is the automatic reservation of rest areas and parking lots.
 The tedious and time-consuming search for a rest area could be reduced for the truck driver by using an app.
 The app would use the data from the tachograph (as well as current traffic data and real-time information from rest area operators) to calculate where the truck will be at the end of its remaining journey and automatically reserve a parking space there.
 And who knows?
 Perhaps the steaming pizza that the truck has ordered in advance from the local delivery service is already waiting at the car park.

 The examples shown are only a part of the numerous possibilities to develop new business models with Trusted Data and to steer the industry towards a digital future.
 The intelligent tachograph DTCO 4.0 is the ideal basis for this - for more efficiency and opportunities in the transport and logistics industry.